Summer Sessions Enrollment Process for Incoming Fall Rice Undergraduate Students

 - Eligible Courses for Incoming Matriculants

-Rice University is pleased to allow incoming Rice freshman and transfer students the ability to take a course during the Summer Sessions.
-The schedule of Summer Sessions blocks can be found on the Academic Calendar for Summer 2023.
-The Academic Calendar for Summer 2023 also includes information regarding add/drop dates, tuition refunds, and withdrawals.
+For Summer 2024, incoming Rice first-time and transfer students have the ability to take a course during the Summer Sessions.
+The schedule of Summer Sessions blocks can be found on the Academic Calendar for Summer 2024.
+The Academic Calendar for Summer 2024 also includes information regarding add/drop dates, tuition refunds, and withdrawals.

 Registration Requirements

-Incoming students are eligible to take one for-credit course (up to 4 credit hours) from a selection of approved summer courses (listed below), beginning in Summer Block D1.
+Incoming students are eligible to take one for-credit course (up to 4 credit hours) from a selection of approved summer courses (listed below), beginning in Summer Block E1.
 These approved courses have been listed below.
 Incoming students will not be able to register for a course that has not been approved.
-The tuition rate for Rice undergraduates is available on the Cashier’s Office website, and financial aid is available for eligible students.
+The tuition rate for Rice undergraduates is available on the Bursar’s Office website, and financial aid is available for eligible students.
+Registration for all blocks will open by 5pm on May 21, 2024.

 Blocks | Block Dates | Registration via ESTHER Deadline |